Hydrology-IFH/roger/doc/introduction/introduction.rst

 - vertical and lateral processes are considered
 - simulation of a single event

-**SVAT-TRANSPORT**:
+**SVAT-OXYGEN18**:

+- calculates offline coupled oxygen-18 transport based on the hydrologic simulations with the SVAT model

+**SVAT-BROMIDE**:

-- calculates offline coupled solute transport based on the hydrologic simulations with the SVAT model
+- calculates offline coupled bromide transport based on the hydrologic simulations with the SVAT model

 Diagnostics